seangoogoo/staff-directory/documentation/FTP_Deployment_Guide.md

 ## Step 1: Database Setup

+### Option A: Using the Web Installer (Recommended)

+1. Upload the application files to your server (see Step 3 for required files)
+2. Navigate to `https://your-domain.com/staff-directory/install.php` in your browser
+3. Follow the on-screen instructions to:
+   - Configure your database connection
+   - Set up your admin account
+   - Initialize the database with the required tables
+4. The installer will automatically create the database and tables for you

+### Option B: Manual Database Setup

 1. Log in to phpMyAdmin on your web server
 2. Create a new database (e.g., `staff_dir`)
 3. Select the newly created database